entropyxyz/api_key_tdx/SPEC.md

 In addition to the threshold signing nodes, there is a set of API Key Service (AKS) nodes running `entropy-aks` inside CVMs; anyone can run AKS nodes.

-The AKS nodes are also attested and the blockchain API/on-chain registry can be queried for IP addresses and public keys in the same way as for the TSS case.
+The AKS nodes are also attested using TDX quotes and the blockchain API/on-chain registry can be queried for IP addresses and public keys in the same way as for the TSS case.

 The software composing the CVM for both TSS and AKS is defined ahead of time as a raw disk image and contains a minimal linux build (x86).
 Beyond basic OS services like networking, the CVM runs `entropy-tss` or `entropy-aks`.

-_TODO: Loop back to this section and describe how the Entropy chain, TSS and AKS interact especially wrt to attestations, fees, RPC-APIs etc._
+Since registering on-chain requires an attestation, and the public keys are given as input data to the quote, we assume that if a node can authenticate using the public keys it registered with, it has made an attestation and can be trusted to be running an endorsed release of the service.

 The API Key Service ("AKS" below) has two jobs: